 4. Model Evaluation and Interpretation

-After model selection and training, Assembly can assist in evaluating and interpreting the results:
+After model selection and training, Factory can assist in evaluating and interpreting the results:

-1. Start with Clear Objectives: Clearly define your analysis goals before engaging with Assembly.
+1. Start with Clear Objectives: Clearly define your analysis goals before engaging with Factory.

-2. Iterative Approach: Use Assembly’s insights to refine your analysis iteratively.
+2. Iterative Approach: Use Factory’s insights to refine your analysis iteratively.
 Don’t hesitate to ask follow-up questions or request clarifications.

-3. Code Review: Always review and understand the code generated by Assembly.
+3. Code Review: Always review and understand the code generated by Factory.
 It’s a tool to augment your expertise, not replace it.

-4. Document Your Process: Use Assembly to help document your data science workflow, making it easier for team collaboration and future reference.
+4. Document Your Process: Use Factory to help document your data science workflow, making it easier for team collaboration and future reference.

 5. Ethical Considerations: When analyzing user data, always consider privacy and ethical implications.
-Ask Assembly for guidance on data anonymization techniques if needed.
+Ask Factory for guidance on data anonymization techniques if needed.

 Explore More Use Cases

-Discover other ways Assembly can enhance your development and analysis workflows
+Discover other ways Factory can enhance your development and analysis workflows